rstudio/r2d3/README.md

 <img src="tools/README/baranim-1.gif" class="illustration" width=600/>

+See the article on [Using r2d3 with Shiny](https://rstudio.github.io/r2d3/articles/shiny.html) to learn more (including how to create custom Shiny inputs that respond to user interaction with D3 visualizations).

 ## Learning More

 To learn the basics of D3 and see some examples that might inspire your